venoajie/trading-app/PROJECT_BLUEPRINT.md

 caching.py (functionality exists in utils)

 Circular dependencies between redis.py and error_handling.py

+we have 2 error handlers, at core and shared

 9. Permission Fixes
 Problem: SQLite write permissions in Docker.